 Equally surreal are the virtual influencers who are starting to score big brand deals.
 These influencers have millions of followers and very active accounts, but their looks are computer-generated and their lives are fictitious.

 This strange mix of physical and digital and real and fake is set to have an even more mind boggling impact in 2020.

 Looking at the digital performance of fashion brands in Q4 2019 in our quarterly Brandwatch Index, we’re able to see how the big names stacked up against each other using metrics like social and web visibility, sentiment, follower growth, and search visibility.

 Nike stands head and shoulders above other apparel brands when it comes to social, web, and search visbility.

-Meanwhile, Gucci and Louis Vuitton do very well for these metrics in the luxury fashion list.
+Meanwhile, Gucci and Hermes do very well for these metrics in the luxury fashion list.

 What do they have in common?
 They’ve all made brave choices when it comes to influencer marketing in recent years (as we’ve seen above, and previously with Nike’s choice of Colin Kaepernick as a brand ambassador).
 In the competitive world of fashion brands, this seems to be the way to stay visible as we head into 2020.